Skip to main content

 Plan your story

-2. Each group should decide on a theme for their story.
-Volunteers can give groups themes, or groups can choose for themselves.
-If you’re stuck for ideas, why not try a recreating a story you know, or theming it around a Scout camp or adventure?
+3. Each group should decide on a story for their puppets to tell.
+If you’re stuck for ideas, why not try a recreating a story you know or tell the story of an adventure your Scout group went on?

-3. Once they know their theme, each group should choose a character for each person to ‘play’ with the puppet they make.
+4. Once they know their story, each group should choose a character for each person to ‘play’ with the puppet they make.
 Most groups will also need a narrator – they may want to share this role between them.

-1. Everyone should draw the outline of their character, remembering that the audience will only be able to see its shadow – they won’t see any detail that’s drawn on.
+5. Using black or dark card, everyone should draw the outline of their character.
+Remind everyone that the audience will only be able to see its shadow – they won’t see any detail that’s drawn onto it.
+You could carefully cut out any details though, such as eyes.

-2. Cut out the character, and use sticky tape to attach a skewer to the back to be a handle.
+6. Cut out the character, and use sticky tape to attach a skewer or lollipop stick to the back to be a handle.

-3. To make a moving part like an arm, cut it out separately and attach it to the main puppet with a split pin.
-Use the sticky tape to attach a second skewer handle to the moving part.
+7. To make a moving part like an arm, cut it out separately and attach it to the main puppet with a split pin.
+Use the sticky tape to attach a second skewer or lollipop stick to the moving part to act as a handle to move it.

-2. Put the lamp or torch behind the sheet.
-It should face the audience, and shine so the light hits the back of the sheet.
+9. Put the lamp or torch behind the sheet.
+The light should face the audience, and shine so the light hits the back of the sheet.

 Reflection